Back to blog articles

 What is an ACL Injury?

 ACL injuries happen when the ligament that helps stabilise your knee joint is either pulled, torn or completely ruptured.
-One of the examples is a torn ACL, which often requires surgery to reconstruct this ligament, followed by extensive physiotherapy to help you get back all function in your knee after surgical treatment.
+One of the examples is a torn ACL, which often requires surgery to reconstruct this ligament, followed by extensive ACL physiotherapy to help you get back all function in your knee after surgical treatment.

 Is Physiotherapy After ACL Surgery Painful?